beetrootpaul/dart-07/README.md

 ## Gameplay

-Your task is to pilot Dart-07 unit in a set of secret missions:
+Your task is to pilot Dart-07 unit in a set of secret missions of increasing difficulty:

 - first, you mess with the enemy on **Emerald Islands**
 - then you continue to the **Outpost in Space** (⚠️ under development ⚠️)